-Before World War II, 90% of Māori lived in rural tribal communities.
-By the mid-1970s, almost 80% lived in cities.
-For a long time the effects of urbanisation have reverberated through our whānau.
+Before World War II, 90 percent of Māori lived in rural tribal communities.
+By the mid-1970s, almost 80 percent lived in cities.
+For a long time, the effects of urbanisation have reverberated through our whānau.
 Generation to generation.
 One of the great side effects of rapid urbanisation has been the loss of important whānau networks and community.